bigmark222/truck_user_book/src/mesh_first_triangle.md

 <details>
 <summary>Explanation</summary>

-Wrap the vertex positions into the `StandardAttributes` container, which is where meshes expect per-vertex data (positions, normals, UVs, etc.).
-We only set positions and leave every other attribute at its default.
+Store the vertex positions in the [`StandardAttributes`](https://docs.rs/truck-polymesh/latest/truck_polymesh/struct.StandardAttribute.html) struct, which is where a mesh stores all vertex-level attributes (positions, [normals](https://en.wikipedia.org/wiki/Normal_(geometry)), [UVs](https://en.wikipedia.org/wiki/UV_mapping), etc.).
+We will only set `positions`, and leave every other attribute at its default.

 </details>